-Bonus Assignments require that students complete a short assignment that will allow students to practice answering a couple of questions related to the topics of the week.
+Bonus Assignments require that students complete a short assignment that will allow students to practice answering a couple of questions related to the topics of the week or reflect on course performance.

-- These assignments will not be individually graded for correctness but will be checked by an instructor for effortful completion and to make sure that the prompt was completed in a satisfactory way. - Bonus Assignments will be set up as written response guizzes on D2L. - Bonus Assignments open on Wednesday at 12:00 PM and are due the following Monday morning at 8:00 AM (eg. Week 5 Practice Question is due Monday at 8:00 AM during Week 6). - See the Grading section for how Bonus Assignments will be graded time on the course schedule.
+- These assignments will not be individually graded for correctness but will be checked by an instructor for effortful completion and to make sure that the prompt was completed in a satisfactory way. - Bonus Assignments will be set up as written response quizzes on D2L. - Bonus Assignments open on Friday at 8:00 AM and are due the following Friday at 5:00 PM (one week later) - See the Grading section for how Bonus Assignments will be graded

+LATE WORK POLICY- LATE PASSES

+Please note that there are recommended deadlines for our weekly D2L quizzes for the purpose of 1) keeping students on track over the course of the semester and 2) so that students can complete exams during the indicated time on the course schedule.
 We have seen how students can quickly get behind on their course work if there are no deadlines for any assignments.
-In an effort to be more flexible, the due dates for quizzes this semester allow for students to complete quizzes prior to the next exam rather than by weekly due dates.
+In an effort to be more flexible, the due dates for quizzes allow for students to complete quizzes prior to the next exam rather than by weekly due dates.

-LATE WORK POLICY

-Please note that there are recommended deadlines for our weekly D2L quizzes for the purpose of keeping students on track over the course of the semester so that students can complete exams during the indicated

-I understand that sometimes circumstances prevent students from completing assignments by the posted due dates.
-I am willing to be flexible to meet the needs of individual students.
+I understand that sometimes circumstances prevent students from completing assignments by the posted absolute due dates.